 Why go it alone—Selling your property jointly with neighbours

-If you live in an area that may be rezoned to permit higher density, then it is time to think about how you can achieve the highest possible price if you are being approached by developers to sell your property.
+If you live in an area that may be rezoned to permit higher density, then it is time to think about how you can achieve the highest possible price if you are being approached by developers to sell, it may be time to consider a joint venture property agreement.
 Even without rezoning you can achieve a far higher property price above what it is worth if a strategy is adopted where neighbours market and sell their properties jointly.
 For example, in 2015, a number of neighbours in St Leonards sold their homes this way and with average values of $2m, each received $7.3m.
 In 2017, a group of 8 neighbours in Castle Hill sold their properties jointly to a developer for a combined value of around $40 million.
 Their land had been rezoned to high density residential, allowing a height of 40 metres.

 We suggest the following strategy:

-1. Seek out and speak to your immediate neighbours to see if they have been approached by a developer or developers and, if they have, then ask them if they would like to join you in a common marketing plan to the developer or developers operating in your area; and
+1. Seek out and speak to your immediate neighbours, you could say ” a property developer wants to buy my house, have you also been approached”, if they have been approached by a developer or developers then ask them if they would like to join you in a common marketing plan to the developer or developers operating in your area; and

 2. The more neighbours that you can put together will allow a larger area to be offered to a developer to maximise the economies of scale for the developer and achieve the highest possible price per square meter for your land and the land of your neighbours.

-3. Call Aitken Lawyers to provide you with a joint selling agreement for you and your neighbours to sign and let out expert team assist you in putting together a marketing strategy so that the best possible value can be obtained on a joint sale of the properties.
+3. Call Aitken Lawyers, specialists in joint venture property arrangements to provide you with a joint selling agreement for you and your neighbours to sign and let out expert team assist you in putting together a marketing strategy so that the best possible value can be obtained on a joint sale of the properties.

 4. Do your homework on your area to ascertain what prices are being offered by developers, so that negotiations can be entered into with a number of developers to maximise the price you can achieve for your land when it is combined with your neighbours’.
 Aitken Lawyers can also assist you with this and engage an agent to advise you.